Horizons-Games/Axolotl-Engine/README.md

 - Any scene can be saved or loaded using an ImGui menu options.
 - A scene can be transformed into a JSON file.
 - Changing an asset in the inspector updated the corresponding resource.
 - After modifying an asset from a local folder, the asset is updated automatically in the engine.
+- Resource inspector where you can change the import and load options of a specific resource.
 - There's a GAME mode that loads all the files using a compressed zip of all the required assets and custom binary files.
 To activate this, just define a GAME predefined compilation variable in Globals.h.

 **Spatial Partitioning and Frustum Culling**